U.S. Debt Ceiling Crisis: Lesson for India?

 Introduction

 The world waits in anticipation as proposals to raise the U.S. debt ceiling have been put on hold after Janet Yellen, the Secretary of the U.S. Treasury, warned that the country could default on its debts.
 The possibility of the U.S. defaulting could collapse the global economy because it relies on the consistency and dependability of the U.S. financial instruments.
-This paper attempts to understand the debt ceiling, trace the timeline of the current debt ceiling crisis, the implications and the way forward for India.
+This paper attempts to understand the debt ceiling and trace the timeline of the current debt ceiling crisis, its implications, and the way forward for India.

 The debt ceiling refers to the amount of money the U.S. government can borrow to pay for its services.
 Every year, the U.S. government receives revenue and incurs expenditures greater than the revenue, leading to a deficit.
 Over the past decade, this deficit has ranged from $400 billion to $3 trillion, and the leftover deficit at the end of the year gets added to the existing debt (Aratani, 2023b).